Case Study: International Financial Services Company Conducts Proof of Concept and Utilizes Epiq Enhanced Legal Services for Second Level Review

 - Epiq randomly selected 1,000 documents that had gone through the Epiq first level review process – 800 were coded Responsive and 200 were coded Not Responsive.

 - Outside counsel assigned two of their Case Analyst team members to the project.
-Epiq assigned two EAS Second Level team members to the project.
+Epiq assigned two ELS Second Level team members to the project.

 - Both teams worked on the second level review POC over a two-day period.